When it comes to asking the important question 'are you okay?' fear can get in the way.

 Fear of the response.
 Fear of our inexperience on the topic of mental health.
 Fear of appearing to be a stickybeak.

-But these concerns don't recognise the relief many people feel just being asked.
+But these concerns don't recognise the relief many people feel after they hear the question.

 So how do we challenge our fears?
 How do we ensure we're asking the question in a supportive and genuine way?

 'It's okay to ask "are you okay" and not know what to say after that,' says SANE Help Centre Coordinator Melissa Wilson.

 'A lot of the time people underestimate the power of listening and being there for support.